 - Individuals are expected to be respectful of others who are using the facility.
 Any person or group causing a significant disruption to others may be required to leave and may be subject to disciplinary action under the Student Code of Conduct or other appropriate means. - Playing cards or table games is not permitted in the cafeteria between 10:30 a.m. and 1:30 p.m. - Given the open nature of the third floor of the Student Center, it is restricted to currently-enrolled Harper students.
-Additional regulations may be posted in that area, and if disruptive behavior occurs, the Center for may impose restrictions on use.
+Additional regulations may be posted in that area, and if disruptive behavior occurs, the Office of Student Involvement may impose restrictions on use. - Programs are occasionally held in the Student Center that may require the relocation of students from one area to another.
+In such cases, regulations will be posted or announcements will be made indicating the affected area.
+The fireplace and lounge area may be closed during formally scheduled activities in the lounge.